arnauddupuis/hac-website/docs/guides/astronomy/star-party-with-for-kids.md

     **A:** Whatever the answers congratulate them, you want them to think!
 So of course from our point of view (and unless you have access to a giant or space telescope), the answer is going to be: The Moon, SSO (planets mainly for tonight), near DSO (objects inside the Milky Way) like clusters and nebulae and finally galaxies.
 Take that occasion to add that the only objects that we are going to see that are outside of our own galaxy are other galaxies.
  3. **Q:** Talking about distance, do you know how we measure distances in space?
     **A:** We use light years and it measure a distance not a time.
 It is the distance travelled by light in the vacuum of space for a whole year.
 And light travels fast: about 300 000 km/s!
- 3. (bis) **Q:** Can you think of something cool about that?
+ 3. **Q:** Can you think of something cool about that?
 Like: how do you see and what does it means when we look at something 2.5M light-years away from us?
     **A:** We are looking in the past!
 Because lights takes time to arrive to Earth, we see galaxies like they were millions of years ago!
-So tonight we travel in time and distance!
+So tonight we travel in time *and* space!
  4. **Q:** So how far is the Moon in your opinion?
-    **A:** It's one light second away, approximately 300 000 km.
+    **A:** It's one light second away, approximately 380 000 km.
  5. **Q:** And what about the Sun?
     **A:** It's much farther: 8 light minutes away or almost 150 millions km.
  6. **Q:** What is the biggest object in the Solar System?